awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 ## Create Two Amazon Kinesis Data Streams<a name="get-started-exercise-1"></a>

-Before you create a Kinesis Data Analytics for Java application for this exercise, create two Kinesis data streams \(`ExampleInputStream` and `ExampleOutputStream`\)\.
+Before you create a Kinesis Data Analytics for Flink application for this exercise, create two Kinesis data streams \(`ExampleInputStream` and `ExampleOutputStream`\)\.
 Your application uses these streams for the application source and destination streams\.

 You can create these streams using either the Amazon Kinesis console or the following AWS CLI command\.
 For console instructions, see [Creating and Updating Data Streams](https://docs.aws.amazon.com/kinesis/latest/dev/amazon-kinesis-streams.html)\.